Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You are building a product on top of Google Kubernetes Engine (GKE) You have a single GKE cluster.
 For each of your customers, a Pod is running in that cluster, and your customers can run arbitrary code inside their Pod.
 You want to maximize the isolation between your customers' Pods.
 What should you do?

-- [ ] Use Binary Authorization and whitelist only the container images used by your customers` Pods.
+- [ ] Use Binary Authorization and whitelist only the container images used by your customers' Pods.
-- [ ] Use the Container Analysis API to detect vulnerabilities in the containers used by your customers` Pods.
+- [ ] Use the Container Analysis API to detect vulnerabilities in the containers used by your customers' Pods.
 - [x] Create a GKE node pool with a sandbox type configured to gvisor.
-Add the parameter runtimeClassName: gvisor to the specification of your customers` Pods.
+Add the parameter runtimeClassName: gvisor to the specification of your customers' Pods.
 - [ ] Use the cos_containerd image for your GKE nodes.
-Add a nodeSelector with the value cloud.google.com/gke-os-distribution: cos_containerd to the specification of your customers` Pods.
+Add a nodeSelector with the value cloud.google.com/gke-os-distribution: cos_containerd to the specification of your customers' Pods.

 **[⬆ Back to Top](#table-of-contents)**